FrankP89/thundercar_host/README.md

 ## To execute this repository

-docker compose up
+- docker compose up -d

 -------------------------
 Troubleshoot with Docker ->

-(Is the docker daemon running?):
+(Is the docker daemon running?
+[Could be caused by Docker Desktops]):

 For Ubuntu 22.04 on:
 - docker context ls